ryannfinn/decathlon_data_analysis/README.md

 ## Introduction

+My name is Ryan Ng.
+It is to sumbit the data analysis assignment for the Decathlon data analyst interview.

 The notebook has mainly utilised the Pandas library for the data analysis.
 Running the code below with a conda environment set-up should allow one to run the notebook smoothly.

 ```bash